mendix/docs/content/en/docs/appstore/creating-content/connector-guide-best-practices.md

 #### 6.2.2 Using the Java Unit Test Reference

-Mendix apps need `Core` classes, and the Core API in Mendix allows you to do things that you usually do in a microflow, like committing an object.
-CoreProxy serves as a mockable layer between your Java logic and the core API.
+Mendix apps need `Core` classes, and the [Core API](https://apidocs.rnd.mendix.com/9/runtime/com/mendix/core/Core.html) allows you to do things that you usually do in a microflow, like committing an object. `CoreProxy` serves as a mockable layer between your Java logic and the `Core` API.

 Our [Java unit test reference](https://Github.com/mendixlabs/javaunittestreference) is available to help you through this process. `MendixUnitTestBase.java` is extendable and reusable for your own purposes.
-When extended, it enables Mockito on your test classes and mocks Core API behavior.
+When extended, it enables Mockito on your test classes and mocks `Core` API behavior.
 This does the following:

 * Checks that your code sends a certain log message to a log node
 * Verifies that your code calls a microflow with correct parameters